Hackers grab data about Harvard, Emerson, and Boston U students and donors

-Back in July, the BBC reported that Blackbaud, a global provider of education administration, financial management, and fundraising software was hit by a major data breach in May 2020.
+Back in July, the BBC reported that Blackbaud, a global provider of education administration, financial management, and fundraising software, was hit by a major data breach in May 2020.
 At the time, the hack was known to have affected at least nine universities, mostly international ones.
 But as of today, major universities in the U.S. have also been confirmed to have been affected by the hack.

 Those universities include Harvard University.
 In an email the Harvard Alumni Affairs and Development office sent to Harvard community members this week, the breach was confirmed: